KinsonDigital/.github/docs/CreatingBranches.md

 > **Note** Both branches will be merged into the same branch they were created from, via a pull request.

-Whatever method you want to use for creating your branches and pull requests is up to you and your preference.
-But below is the git commands that you could use to help contribute to any of the **KinsonDigital** projects.
+As time moves on, the original repository will change which means it is important to keep your fork up to date before you create a new branch.
+There are different options to do this.
+To use the GitHub web interface go [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
+To use the GIT command line, follow the steps below:

 ### **1. Sync Branch**